 Credit bureaus such as Equifax and TransUnion actually produce many different scores.
-Different scores use a different scoring model and is the reason why they vary.
-For example a mortgage lender may look at a different credit score than your bank when they are deciding whether to grant a credit card or new credit limit.
+Different scores use a different scoring model and are the reason why they vary.
+For example, a mortgage lender may look at a different credit score than your bank when they are deciding whether to grant a credit card or a new credit limit.
 The credit score you received from the Borrowell website is generated by Equifax.
 This score is your Equifax Risk Score 2.0 and is a widely used score in Canada for making consumer credit decisions.

-Credit Karma and most banks will show you a credit score from TransUnion (i.e. Scotiabank, BMO, RBC, Capital One etc), or a different score from Equifax.
+Most banks will show you a credit score from TransUnion (i.e. Scotiabank, BMO, RBC, Capital One etc), or a different score from Equifax.
 The score from Borrowell is the Equifax Risk Score 2.0.